sourcegraph/about/blogposts/2020/performance-improvements-in-precise-code-intel.md

 When it comes to developer tools, speed is a critical feature.
 The difference between a 100ms, 1s, and 10s delay fundamentally alters user psychology—it's the difference between coding at the speed of thought vs. losing focus as your mind wanders while waiting for the UI to respond.

-One of Sourcegraph's magic powers is its ability to provide compiler-accurate code navigation in completely web-based interfaces: Sourcegraph.com, private Sourcegraph instances, [GitHub PRs, GitLab MRs, and Bitbucket PRs](https://chrome.google.com/webstore/detail/sourcegraph/dgjhfomjieaadpoljlnidmbgkdffpack).
+One of Sourcegraph's magic powers is its ability to provide compiler-accurate code navigation in completely web-based interfaces: [Sourcegraph.com](https://sourcegraph.com/github.com/sourcegraph/sourcegraph@95b315285814aded55089da22aba944cf19410c9/-/blob/cmd/frontend/internal/cli/serve_cmd.go?subtree=true#L115:6), [private Sourcegraph instances](https://docs.sourcegraph.com/#quickstart-guide), and on GitHub, GitLab, Bitbucket, and Phabricator via the [Sourcegraph browser extension](https://chrome.google.com/webstore/detail/sourcegraph/dgjhfomjieaadpoljlnidmbgkdffpack).

 ![Cross-repository jump to definition](https://storage.googleapis.com/sourcegraph-assets/precise-xrepo-j2d.gif)

 While compiler-level accuracy is great, one painpoint has been performance on larger codebases.
 The desire for speed motivated our switch from language servers to use of the Language Server Index Format (LSIF).
-Indexing vastly improves query latency by precomputing the data needed to serve doc tooltips, go-to-definition, and find-references requests—without sacrificing accuracy.
+Indexing vastly improves query latency by precomputing the data needed to serve doc tooltips, go-to-definition, and find-references requests, without sacrificing accuracy.
 Since adding support for LSIF, we've continued to optimize our code navigation backend.
 In [Sourcegraph 3.16](/blog/sourcegraph-3.16#performance-improvements-for-precise-code-intelligence), we rewrote the LSIF processing backend from TypeScript to Go with the aim of optimizing performance.
 In [3.17](/blog/sourcegraph-3.17), we made good on these plans.

 With the guidance of the Go memory and CPU profiler, we implemented optimizations that fell into three areas:

-* Eliminating unnecessary layers of abstraction
+* Architecture changes
 * Parallelization
-* Doing less stuff: reducing I/O, CPU usage, and memory allocations
+* Doing less stuff (where "stuff" is I/O, CPU usage, and memory allocations)

 ## Identifying bottlenecks